okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/register-app/website/register-app.md

 5. Leave **Base URI** set to the default.
 This is the domain where your app runs.
 For this quick start guide, we use `localhost`, which is where the sample apps run by default.
 You might need to change the port, depending on the default port your framework uses to serve `localhost` pages.

-6. For **Login redirect URIs**, enter: `http://localhost:8080/login/callback`.
+6. For **Login redirect URIs**, use `http://localhost:8080/login/callback` for **SPA** apps and `http://localhost:8080/authorization-code/callback` for **Web** apps.
+These URIs are customizable within your app, so you don't have to use these defaults.
 Okta sends OAuth authorization responses to the specified URIs, which are also known as callback endpoints.

 5. Leave **Logout redirect URIs** set to the default.
 This setting lets you specify a URI to redirect the user’s browser to when they sign out.